laa66/statly-backend-api/README.md

 * Calculate and displays a user's ``library audio analysis`` based on different indicators such as average energy, tempo, mainstream, boringness etc.

-* Displays user's ``all playlists`` and give them ability to calculate playlist energy, tempo, mainstream and boringess score
+* Displays user's ``all playlists`` and give them ability to calculate playlist energy, tempo, mainstream and boringness score

 * Allows users to view their ``recently played`` tracks, giving them easy access to music they have enjoyed